How to take photos that sell a house or apartment in Colombia

 Showing original language

 Last week I reviewed an apartment in Envigado that should have sold in three days.
 Three bedrooms, remodeled kitchen, balcony with a view.
 The price was fair.
-It had been listed for four weeks and received two messages.
+It had been listed for four weeks and had received two messages.

-Why photos decide before price does
+Why photos decide before price

 What you need (hint: you already have it)